1-800-667-0429 or 416-601-0429

 Do Any Services Require Pre-Determination?

-Most Canadian dental insurance providers require dentists to complete a pre-determination or pre-treatment form for dental work in excess of a certain dollar amount.
 If you think you may need expensive dental treatment, find out if this is a requirement for the plan(s) you are considering.

 Choosing the Right Dental Insurance Plan

 Choosing the dental insurance plan that is right for you will depend on a number of factors.
-For example, if you have young children who are likely to need braces in the future, the plan you choose probably won't be the same as the plan someone who is single with no history of oral health problems chooses.
+For example, if you have young children who may need braces in the future, the plan you choose probably won’t be the same as the plan someone who is single with no history of oral health problems chooses.
 Sorting through the available dental insurance options can be overwhelming, and you may want help deciding which plan is right for you.
-A customer service agent can help you compare the various plans and answer any questions you might have, so you can be sure the plan you choose will provide the coverage you need when you need it.